soodoku/ds/11_model_testing/model_testing.md

 	- expected behavior not explicitly captured
 		+ robust to "small" changes in input
+			* also used because we don't have an oracle
+			* self-driving: weather and steering wheel angle
 		+ robust to "noise"
 		+ response to invalid inputs

 	- common problems with ML models
 		+ learn a shallow representation
 		+ predictions far from data
+		+ feedback loops

 * Lessons from Software Testing

+	* Offline testing vs. testing using the serving API (and infra.)

 	* Get product requirements and write tests/metrics around each
 		- e.g., fairness